Mishalma/Oil-Spill-Detection-System/README.md

 🛟 API integration with Indian Coast Guard/MoES

- #📜 License
+📜 License
 This project is licensed under the MIT License.
-See LICENSE for details.
+See the LICENSE file for details.

-#🙌 Acknowledgments
+🙌 Acknowledgments
 ESA Copernicus Programme – Sentinel-1 SAR Data

 Sentinel Hub – Evalscript and API support